Liuxia-HUST/GM-Parameters/README.md

 Ground Motion Parameters Calculation

-This is a prject to build a App to compute the parameters of a Ground Motion Record.
+This is a prject to build an App to compute the parameters of a Ground Motion Record.